Customer service representatives are enterprising people who rate highly in social responsibility.

 Here’s how the Holland codes of the average customer service representative break down:

-The top personality traits of customer service representatives are openness and agreeableness
+The top personality traits of customer service representatives are social responsibility and agreeableness

-Customer service representatives score highly on openness, which means they are usually curious, imaginative, and value variety.
+Customer service representatives score highly on social responsibility, indicating that they desire fair outcomes and have a general concern for others.
 They also tend to be high on the measure of agreeableness, meaning that they are very sensitive to the needs of others and value harmony within a group.